01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 How do you find best-in-class talent when the constraints of time or resources make it so tempting to settle for the best available right now?

-The short answer: Top performers — the kind that can transform your business, ignite existing teams, boost revenue and market performance — are hiding precisely where you aren’t looking.
+The short answer: Top performers — the kind that can transform your business, ignite existing teams, boost revenue, and market performance — are challenging to find.
+They aren’t out looking for a new job.
 They’re happily employed, producing results for another organization.

-We’ll call them passives, since they aren’t actively seeking a job today.
-The good news is nine out of 10 passives are open to a better situation if presented to them.
+We’ll call them passives since they aren’t actively seeking a job today.
+The good news is that nine out of 10 passives are open to a better situation if it presents itself.

 Why do passives matter?

-If you aren’t interviewing passive candidates for every role you hire, your talent search is inevitably plagued with blind spots, and you can’t discern what the market is doing better than your internal talent pool, that friend- of-a-friend referral, or folks responding to our job posting.
+If you aren’t interviewing passive candidates for every role you hire, your talent search has large blind spots.
+You can’t discern what the market offers better than your internal talent pool, that friend-of-a-friend referral, or folks responding to our job posting.

-Market visibility is especially critical for industries where technology, regulations and buyer behavior are changing fast.
+Market visibility is critical for industries where technology, regulations, and buyer behavior are changing fast.

 Common sense, right?
 But not common practice, and it shows.